Medical student fitness to practise

 - make sure that panellists apply the civil standard of proof - 'on the balance of probabilities' - to their findings of fact

-- be prepared to hold hearings in public if that is what the student wants (except hearings involving health issues, which should be held in private)*
+- be prepared to hold hearings in public if that is what the student wants (except hearings involving health conditions, which should be held in private)*

 - make sure that decisions and sanctions are proportionate